 Wanda says that her interest in family history began simply enough.
 She had inherited some old family photos and had kept 15 years' worth of letters from her parents in New Zealand.
 Among these letters were two obituaries explaining a little about her Cochrane family heritage.

 She first collaborated with her cousin, John Hopkins, in researching the family connection to the linen mill mentioned several times in the letters on this website.
 There was no documented history about the mill so it was very much a matter carrying out their research from scratch.
 And so, she was hooked.

 Wanda went on to enjoy many other research projects of her own.
-These have included the lives of Joseph Cochrane, brother-in-law of the Rev. John Macky, and her great, great grandfather, Samuel Cochrane.
+These have included the lives of Joseph Cochrane, brother-in-law of the Rev. John Macky (see link), and her great, great grandfather, Samuel Cochrane.
 She says there are many more in the pipeline.

-Wanda relates that one of the spin-offs of carrying out her research made her appreciate the New Zealand history she learned in High School (and found so boring at the time).
+Wanda relates that one of the spin-offs of carrying out her research led to her appreciation of New Zealand history.
 The other was having the opportunity to network with family, and discovering many more remote family connections including those descended from Sarah McElwain, John Cowan Cochrane, Dacre and the Goodfellow families.
-Wanda also enjoys regular telephone contact with another family research junkie, her second cousin Joy Ricks.
+Wanda also enjoys regular telephone contact with another family research junkie, her second cousin, Joy Ricks.

 But most of all, she has been able to continue the research that her father had touched upon.
 For her this kept his memory alive.
-She also found a degree of synchronicity in discovering that she was related to someone from her branch of the Cochrane family tree who lived in the same town and the same street, in provincial New Zealand.
-Their connection goes back to the time when the Cochran family first emigrated to the north of Ireland from Scotland.
-Wanda says this would have brought her father, Harry, great enjoyment, and no doubt led to many conversations of mutual interest, had he known.
+She also found a degree of synchronicity in discovering that she was related to someone from her branch of the Cochrane family tree, living the same town and the same street, in provincial Mt Maunganui.
+Their connection goes back to the time when the Cochran family first emigrated to the north of Ireland, from Scotland.
+Wanda says this would have brought her father, Harry, great enjoyment, and no doubt would have led to many conversations of mutual interest, had he known.